GioSira/EcoVerse/README.md

-# EcoVerse: An Annotated Twitter Dataset for Eco-Relevance Classification
+# EcoVerse: An Annotated Twitter Dataset for Eco-Relevance Classification, Environmental Impact Analysis, and Stance Detection

 EcoVerse is a comprehensive annotated English Twitter dataset, consisting of 3,023 tweets, curated to advance research in eco-relevance classification, environmental impact analysis, and stance detection.
 This dataset stems from an urgent